Highlights

 60

-Curious about the story behind it?
+Ready to dive into the plot?
 Here's the plot: "Angela Bennett is a freelance computer systems analyst who tracks down software viruses.
 At night she hooks up to the internet and chats to others 'surfing the net'.
 While de-bugging a new high-tech game for a cyber friend, she comes across a top secret program and becomes the target of a mysterious organization who will stop at nothing to erase her identity and her existence, in order to protect the project."

 'The Net' Release Dates